 It was our founders' vision to open up natural, quiet spaces for everyone to feel uplifted in their daily lives.
 125 years later, we're still caring for green spaces so people can take some time to pause, make memories with loved ones in places teeming with life and ultimately feel calmer through the beautiful outdoors.

 We know that if people fall in love with nature they'll be more likely to look after it.
-This is why we're encouraging everyone to notice the beauty of the world around them.
+That's why this spring, we're encouraging everyone to notice the beauty of the world around them with activities like #BlossomWatch.

 " The need of quiet, the need of air, and I believe the sight of sky and of things growing, seem human needs ..."